marbl/MetagenomeScope/README.md

 ## Running viewer.html

-_NOTE -- due to a restructuring of the viewer user interface, this section is fairly out of date, sorry.
+_NOTE -- due to a restructuring of the viewer user interface, this section is out of date, sorry.
 I'll rewrite it when we're done or close to being done with the viewer UI; in the interim, if you have any questions about the viewer, please feel free to email me at mfedarko@umd.edu._